Cybersecurity Services in Kitchener for Local Businesses

 framework alignment

-Cybersecurity for Kitchener’s three dominant sectors
+Cybersecurity for Kitchener’s core sectors

 Insurance and financial services

-Manufacturing along the 401
+Advanced manufacturing and OT along the 401

-Three patterns we see in Kitchener cybersecurity
+Patterns we see in Kitchener cybersecurity

-The insurance-ecosystem supplier with data classification gap
+The insurance-ecosystem supplier with a data-classification gap

 What makes Kitchener cybersecurity different